Don Shaw (screenwriter)

 Don Shaw is a British screenwriter and playwright.
-His credits include Survivors, Doomwatch, Orde Wingate, and Bomber Harris.
+His credits include Survivors, Doomwatch, Orde Wingate, Dangerfield and Bomber Harris.
 Shaw stated that before he took on writing for Survivors, 'I was very much an up-and-coming hot-shot writer.
 I was being sought after by The Wednesday Play and Play for Today and things like that.'

 Awards

 In 1990 Shaw was nominated for a Bafta for his work on the TV film Bomber Harris.